fhirbase/fhirbase-plv8/README.md

 ## Contribution

-* Star us on github
+* Star us on GitHub
-* Create an issue – for a bug report or enhancment
+* If you encountered a bug, please [make an Issue](https://github.com/fhirbase/fhirplace/issues/new)
-* Contribute to FHIRBase − see dev/README.md
+* Contribute to FHIRBase − see [dev/README.md](https://github.com/fhirbase/fhirbase/blob/master/dev/README.md)

 ## Development

-Development details see in [dev/README.md]()
+See development details in [dev/README.md](https://github.com/fhirbase/fhirbase/blob/master/dev/README.md)

 ## License

-Copyright © 2014 health samurai
+Copyright © 2014 health samurai.

-FHIRbase are released under the terms of the MIT license
+FHIRbase is released under the terms of the MIT License.